 Entertainment: €5-20 / day

-Travelling to Italy doesn’t have to cost you a lot of money.
-While the country does have a reputation of being expensive, if you are smart about where and how you spend, it is completely possible to have a fun and fulling trip to Italy while on a budget.
+So is Italy expensive?
+Generally, travelling to Italy doesn’t have to cost you a lot of money.
+While the country does have a reputation for being pricey, if you are smart about where and how you spend, it is completely possible to have a fun and fulfilling trip to Italy while on a budget.

 Are you planning a trip to Italy?
-Have you been?
-What was the cost of your trip to Italy?
+Have any questions about the prices?
 Let us know in the comments!

 My wife and I are beginnig to plan our 50th wedding anniverary in 2025.
 We plan to travel to Italy for this experience.
 Paris was our 25th.